EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 Once the pull request is created, merge it and delete the branch.
 You are all set.

-Go back to the browser tab where you have Synpase Studio, expand the source control dropdown and select main branch.
-The dropdown will refresh and the deleted branch will dissapear, and now you are in the main branch with the newly created notebook.
+Go back to the browser tab where you have Synapse Studio, expand the source control dropdown and select main branch.
+The dropdown will refresh, and the deleted branch will disappear, and now you are in the main branch with the newly created notebook.

 ## Create Product Notebook

-Lets create a new branch.
+Let's create a new branch.

 In the Develop tab expand the source control dropdown that has the main branch selected.